 What are the signs and symptoms of Orthorexia Nervosa?

-Having unhealthy, obsessive thoughts and negative emotions coupled with behaviors about eating only ‘clean’ or ‘healthy’ food can drive individuals to isolate themselves from friends and family.
+Having unhealthy, obsessive thoughts and negative emotions coupled with behaviours about eating only ‘clean’ or ‘healthy’ food can drive individuals to isolate themselves from friends and family.
 This in turn causes a strain on their social lives and personal relationships.
 Additionally, their health is negatively impacted and damaged by restricting too many food groups which results in a deficit of necessary nutrients and vitamins.
-Known signs and symptoms of Orthorexia Nervosa are:
+Signs and symptoms of Orthorexia Nervosa are:

-- Obsession with avoiding foods that contain animal products, fats, sugar, salt, food colouring or dyes and pesticides.
+- Obsession with avoiding foods, e.g. those that contain animal products, fats, sugar, salt, food colouring or dyes and pesticides.

 - A preoccupation with food and the development of ailments such as asthma, allergies and gastrointestinal problems.

 - An obsession with taking supplements and vitamins.